 Released on August 4th, 2010 for the Microsoft Xbox Live Arcade, and later on September 27th, 2011 for the Sony PlayStation 3, Castlevania: Harmony of Despair is the first multi-player online game for the franchise.
-Most of the elements including characters, enemies, music, weapons, armor, etc, are all borrowed from previous Castlevania games.
-Upon it's initial release, Harmony of Despair had 5 different playable characters to choose from, but since has expanded to 9 with downloadable content releases.
+Most of the elements including characters, enemies, music, weapons, armor, etc, are all borrowed from previous Castlevania titles.
+Upon it’s initial release, Harmony of Despair had 5 different playable characters to choose from, but since has expanded to 9 with downloadable content releases.
 While it is a multi-player game, you can also play it solo if you desire, however it was made with the idea that you would be relying on others to complete the game.
 When playing with others, you are able to unlock secret areas of the castle and acquire more treasure.
-Over the course of 6 months after it's initial release on Xbox Live, numerous Downloadable Content was released including music, additional characters, additional chapters, and more.
+Over the course of 6 months after it’s initial release on Xbox Live, numerous Downloadable Content was released including music, additional characters, additional chapters, and more.

 At first glance, Harmony of Despair looks like the DS and Game Boy Advance titles that have been able to mimic the success of Symphony of the Night.
 However the game play is a little different as you are given complete access to the castle immediately, unlike the SOTN style games in which you map the castle as you progress through it.
-Castlevania: Harmony of Despair is definitely unique when compared to other games in the franchise.
-While it has its good moments where game play is reminiscent of recent classics like Order of Ecclesia or Dawn of Sorrow, it also has its bad moments involving playing online.
+Castlevania: Harmony of Despair is definitely unique when compared to other titles in the franchise.
+While it has good moments where game play is reminiscent of recent classics like Order of Ecclesia or Dawn of Sorrow, it also has bad moments involving playing online.
 You can run into issues during online play that can become very frustrating.
-An individual on your team could be a weak Castlevania player who forces others on the team to compensate for his or her lack of skills.
+An individual on your team could be a weak Castlevania player who forces others on the team to compensate for their lack of skills.
 Other teammates may not own a headset, which is almost required in order to communicate effectively during game play.

 Overall Castlevania: Harmony of Despair is a decent game, and worthy of being part of the Castlevania franchise.
 If you can overlook or easily deal with any problems that occur during online play, you will find yourself on an enjoyable quest through several levels, battling many enemies and bosses of Castlevania games of the past.